OJII3/ros2-for-unity/README-ANDROID.md

-# ROS2 For Unity - Ubuntu 20.04 and 22.04
+# ROS2 For Unity - Android

-This readme contains information specific to Ubuntu 20.04/22.04.
+This readme contains information specific to 22.04.
 For general information, please see [README.md](README.md)

 ## Building

-We assume that working directory is `~/ros2-for-unity` and we are using `ROS2 galactic` (replace with `foxy` or `humble` or `jazzy` where applicable).
+We assume that working directory is `~/ros2-for-unity` and we are using `ROS2 jazzy` .

 ### Prerequisites